cvitter/jenkins-demo-environment/README.md

 This project allows you to quickly build a Jenkins (http://jenkins.io) environment that runs within a Docker container with persistent storage mapped to a local drive.
 This project:

-* Will install the latest Docker-ized version Jenkins (found at https://hub.docker.com/r/jenkins/jenkins/);
+* Will install the latest Docker-ized version of Jenkins (found at https://hub.docker.com/r/jenkins/jenkins/);
 * Install Maven (https://maven.apache.org/) in the container;
 * And install Docker (https://www.docker.com/) in the container.